-17.13.6 In addition, the insurer should review its own internal model and validate it so as to satisfy itself of the appropriateness of the model for use as part of its risk and capital management processes.
-40 As well as internal review, the insurer may wish to consider a regular independent, external review of its internal model by appropriate specialists.
+- 17.13.9 The statistical quality test and the use test are intended to be more insurer-specific measures which should allow the supervisor to gain an understanding of how a particular insurer has constructed its internal model and embedded it within its business.
+The calibration test is used by the supervisor to assess the results from the internal model in comparison to the insurer's regulatory capital requirements using standardised approaches and to those of other insurers. - 17.13.10 In addition, the insurer should review its own internal model and validate it so as to satisfy itself of the appropriateness of the model for use as part of its risk and capital management processes.
+In addition to an internal review, the insurer may consider a regular independent, external review of its internal model.